QuiltMC/rfcs/0000-template.md

 Why should we not do this?

+# Rationale and Alternatives

+- Why is this the best possible design?
+- What other designs are possible and why should we choose this one instead?
+- What other designs have benefits over this one?
+Why should we choose an alternative instead?
+- What is the impact of not doing this?

 # Prior Art

 If this has been done before by some other project, explain it here.
 This could